 In the mid-1970s, Jimmy Carter campaigned as a political outsider for the White House promising honesty, good governance and respect for human rights.
 These were issues that remained at the forefront of his thinking both during and after his one-term presidency.

-Carter, who turned 100 on October 1, 2024, is the longest-living president and has spent more than four decades out of office.
+Carter, who died at age 100 on December 29, 2024 at his home in Plains, Georgia, was the longest-living president and spent more than four decades out of office.
 During these years he continued his human rights and humanitarian work.
 He undertook several (sometimes controversial) peacekeeping missions abroad, and helped build homes for charity alongside his wife, Rosalind (1927-2023), well into his late 90s.

 “One of the things Jesus taught was: If you have any talents, try to utilize them for the benefit of others,” President Carter told People magazine in 2019.
 “That’s what Rosa and I have both tried to do.”